swaros/contxt/docs/documentation/tasks.md

 ![image](https://user-images.githubusercontent.com/5437750/203767843-3df4d868-37e6-4010-b54b-692802cd165d.png)

 these task, defined with **use**, will be run in the shared context before any other task from the "real" tasks are executed.

 ### Require.
 Shared Task (2/2)

-read part (1/2) before depending **use**, because there the meaning of shared task is explained. and how to create a shared task.
+read part (1/2) before, depending on **use**, because there the meaning of shared task is explained. and how to create a shared task.

-similiar to `use` the `require` will be make use of the shared task. but instead of just running them in front of the "real" task, in the shared context (including the shared path), the whole shared tasks are merged with the current tasks.
+similar to `use` the `require` will be make use of the shared task. but instead of just running them in front of the "real" task, in the shared context (including the shared path), the whole shared tasks are merged with the current tasks.